Menu

 Research continues to show that patient and family engagement can improve many aspects of health care performance including quality, safety, financial performance, patient experience of care, patient outcomes, and employee satisfaction.

-As recent national data from the Centers for Disease Control has shown, maternal mortality and morbidity are on the rise here in the United States.
+As national data from the Centers for Disease Control has shown, maternal mortality and morbidity are on the rise here in the United States.
 More states are focused on quality improvement initiatives to drive research into the leading causes of maternal mortality and morbidity.

-These coalition members are focused on some of the leading causes of pregnancy and postpartum complications including
+These coalition members are focused on some of the leading causes of pregnancy and postpartum complications including,

 • amniotic fluid embolism,